isomerpages/enterprisesg-sac-old/README.md

 ```

 ### Customising a Table
 Tables are styled according to the default Isomerpages template.
-For certain customised tables in the SAC website, customisation names (or HTML classnames) like `{: .customised-table-name}` are used in conjunction to style the tables, and are placed in front of the Markdown table syntax.
+For certain customised tables in the SAC website, customisation names (or HTML classnames) like `{: .customised-table-name}` or `{: #customised-table-unique-identifier}` are used in conjunction to style the tables, and are placed in front of the Markdown table syntax.

 ```
 {: .no-border}